About the Center

 GWPAC involves students and scientists from a variety of backgrounds.
 We help train the next generation of leaders in gravitational-wave science, a dynamic and growing field, and promote a diverse gravitational-wave community.
 The research of our students, faculty, and staff will expand our knowledge of the universe through gravitational-wave observations.
 We will work together to communicate exciting new scientific developments to the public.

 Who are we?

-Our faculty and staff members include Jocelyn Read, a theoretical astrophysicist with a specialty in modeling sources of gravitational waves, especially neutron star dynamics; Geoffrey Lovelace, a theoretical gravitational physicist specializing in modeling sources of gravitational waves, such as colliding black holes, using numerical relativity; Joshua Smith, a gravitational-wave physics experimenter specializing in optics and characterization of the detectors and gravitational waves; Alfonso Agnew a mathematician focused on problems motivated by General Relativity Theory and Quantum Theory; and Joseph Areeda, a computational specialist who develops software for data analysis on the LIGO data grid.
+Our faculty and staff members include Jocelyn Read, a theoretical astrophysicist with a specialty in modeling sources of gravitational waves, especially neutron star dynamics; Geoffrey Lovelace, a theoretical gravitational physicist specializing in modeling sources of gravitational waves, such as colliding black holes, using numerical relativity; Joshua Smith, a gravitational-wave physics experimenter specializing in optics and improving the astrophysical range of gravitational wave detectors; Alfonso Agnew a mathematician focused on problems motivated by General Relativity Theory and Quantum Theory; and Joseph Areeda, a computational specialist who develops software for data analysis on the LIGO data grid.

 Where are we located?

 The center is located in McCarthy Hall-601, on the sixth floor of McCarthy Hall on the campus of California State University Fullerton.

 Department of Physics, California State University Fullerton

 800 N. State College Blvd